ideasybits/redatamx4r/README.md

 > You need to replace `path/to/nmir.rxdb` to point to your NMIR dictionary (Redatam database).

-After running the above program, you will find a new dataframe **tbl1** that corresponds to the output of the REDATAM program.
-You can use R commands to operate with the new dataframe, the outputs of the above commands are:
+After running the above program, you will find a new data frame *tbl1* that corresponds to the output of the REDATAM program.
+You can use R commands to operate with the new data frame, the output of the above program is:

 ```
 ##  SEXO1_value SEXO1_label  value